Home

 In La Latina the dress code is bohemian

-There’s a wide variety of dress codes in Madrid, from hippy to sophisticated.
-Posh in Spanish is ‘pijo’ (pronounced ‘pee ho’).
-The pijo’s dress with sophistication.
-They are always smart with shirts, jackets, expensive shoes and not a hair out of place.
-At the other end of the spectrum there’s the hippy dress code in Madrid.
-You’ll find a large proportion of the 20 – 30 age group are relaxed and bohemian in their style.
-The great thing is that you’ll find these two opposite groups happily rubbing shoulders in many bars.
+There's a wide variety of dress codes in Madrid, from hippy to sophisticated.
+Posh in Spanish is 'pijo' (pronounced 'pee ho').
+The pijo's dress with sophistication.
+They tend to dress smartly with shirts, jackets, expensive shoes.
+At the other end of the spectrum there's the hippy dress code in Madrid.
+You'll find a large proportion of the 20 - 30 age group are relaxed and bohemian in their style.
+You'll find these two opposite groups happily rubbing shoulders in many bars.

 If you’re looking for somewhere to buy grungy, colourful bohemian clothes, head for El Rastro.
 This is Madrid’s biggest and oldest street market.
 It’s on every Sunday morning.